ThornTechPublic/Meetup-MapKit/README.md

 TODO:
 Need a good analogy of the UISearchController.
 Something small that dangles off the bigger thing, and controls whether the big thing shows up.
 Venetian blinds?

+Note: `UISearchController` has a built-in search bar that's already wired up.
+Use this one -- don't supply your own.

 Set up the table.
 Maybe write everything out as pseudo-code first.

 ```